#SINEQUANON

 TWO: THE ALABASTER COAST AND PAYS DE CAUX

-La Cote d’Albatre is the French counterpart of the famous white cliffs that are the picture-perfect signature of the English Channel coastline.
-It makes for a great roadtrip, with its towns and villages of quaint charm and the often striking beauty of the high falaises.
-Stop in Etretat, Yport, Fecamp, Veules-les-Roses, Dieppe.
-Etretat has the most beautiful cliffs, Fecamp is a jewel of a town where you cannot miss the harbor area and the Benedictine Palace.
-You cannot miss the tittilating warmth of the Benedictine liquueur, either.
+Fecamp is a jewel of a town where you cannot miss the harbor area and the Benedictine Palace.
+You cannot miss the titillating warmth of the Benedictine liqueur, either.
 Which brings up the treats: Normandy is a treasure map for foodies.

 THREE: THE FOOD

 Normandy is foodie heaven, especially for meat lovers.
 It is famous for its cheeses (Camembert, Neufchatel, Pont Eveque) and they boast the best cream and butter in France, but the most glorious thing I experienced there was the way they prepared meat in Calvados marinade or slowly cooked in cream.
 The duck, veal or Bayeux pork charcuterie was to die for.
-Bayeux is very nice, too.
+Bayeux as a city is very nice, too 😛

 FOUR: ROUEN

-The Cathedral with its Tour du Beurre (The Butter Tower was financed by the sale of indulcences on butter consumption during lent), the old quarter, the beautiful astronomic clock on Horloge Street and the Place du Vieux Marché (the site where Joan of Arc was burnt at the stake).
-In this square you will also find La Couronne, the oldest inn in France.
+So many stories in old Rouen :> The absolutely gorgeous Cathedral with its Tour du Beurre is a scrumptious sight but the story behind is the butter in the biscuit, so to speak: The Butter Tower was financed by the sale of indulcences on butter consumption during lent 🙂 Wanna have a treat during lent and still go to heaven? pay for it and enjoy!
+Then there’s the tragic story: Place du Vieux Marché is the site where Joan of Arc was burned at the stake.
+In that same square, you’ll find La Couronne, the oldest inn in France.

 FIVE: HONFLEUR

 Forget Deauville, Honfleur is the chic place to be.
-Gorgeous restaurants, lots of romance.
+Nothing more to add here: gorgeous restaurants, lots of romance, you simply cannot go wrong.

 SIX: THE LANDING BEACHES

-You cannot go wrong with a D-Day roadtrip to visit the five landing beaches: Utah, Omaha, Gold, Juno and Sword.
-If you’re not into history or don’t have the time to visit all of them, drive to Arromanches les Bains – where the Musee du Debarquement is and where you can see the port built by the Allies to secure the coastline- and to the nearby Gold Beach (Ver-sur-Mer).
+If it’s Normandy, it’s a D-Day roadtrip to visit the five landing beaches: Utah, Omaha, Gold, Juno and Sword.
+If you’re not into history or don’t have the time to visit all of them, drive to Arromanches-les-Bains—where the Musée du Débarquement is and where you can see the port built by the Allies to secure the coastline—and to the nearby Gold Beach (Ver-sur-Mer).

-Normandy, like all character escapes to the countryside, is a roadtrip.
+Normandy, like all character escapes to the countryside, is a road trip.
 Renting a car is mandatory, and the best way to stay true to the local spirit is to be lodged in a traditional house.
 When in the French countryside, I recommend choosing your rental from Gites de France.
+The region in Calvados known as Pays d’Auge is at the core of all Norman values: apple orchards, iconic houses and horse farms.
+The half-wooden, thatched roof Norman homes here are called chaumieres and have a fairytale, timeless appeal and all the modern comfort.

 Leave a Reply